Protesters converge on White House for second straight day

 While some protesters stayed near the White House, others marched through the streets chanting, “No justice and no peace.” and “Say his name: George Floyd.”
 The mood was angry and several speakers implored marchers to remain peaceful.

-At multiple stops along the march, protesters verbally abused lines of uniformed police officers with riot shields.

-The march paused between the the Washington Monument and the African-American Museum and demonstrators sat down in the street for a nine-minute moment of silence for the nine minutes that the Minneapolis police officer knelt on George Floyd’s neck. .
+The march paused between the the Washington Monument and the National Museum of African American History and Culture.
+Demonstrators sat down in the street for a moment of silence lasting for the eight minutes or more that the Minneapolis police officer reportedly knelt on Floyd’s neck.

 Another group circled through the Capitol Hill neighborhood for at least an hour in cars, honking.
 A helicopter hovered overhead.